KarthikShiv04/FinOps/README.md

 In addition, part of the solution configuration can be delegated to CSV files.
 This architecture allows extended contributions to the settings of SPA

-## Any other question?

-Please check the [Frequent Asked Questions page](./FAQ.md), maybe your point has already been addressed there.